vidstack/player/apps/site/app/docs/[lib]/player/[2]core-concepts/[8]live/page.md

 {% code_snippet name="stream-type" /%}

 The type of stream can either be `on-demand`, `live`, `live:dvr`, `ll-live` (low-latency), `ll-live:dvr`.

-If the value is not set, it will be inferred by the player which can be less accurate (e.g., identifying DVR support).
-The type will determine whether seeking operations are permitted and configure the default user interface accordingly.
+If the value is not set, it will be inferred by the player which can be less accurate (e.g., at identifying DVR support).

-## User Interface

-The following components will adapt to a live stream:

-- `$tag:media-time`: Displays the text "LIVE" if the live stream is not seekable.
-- `$tag:media-time-slider`: Disabled if seeking operations are not permitted for the live stream.
-  When disabled, it can not be interacted with, no pointer/drag events will be fired, the thumb will pinned to the right edge, and the background color will be set to red.
-- `$tag:media-slider-value`: Displays a negative offset from the current live time when used inside the time slider.
-The text "LIVE" will be displayed if the stream is not seekable.

-## Media State
+## Live DVR

-📖 See the [state management guide](/docs/player/core-concepts/state-management#reading) for how to read media state.

-The following media state can be useful during a live stream:

-- `streamType`: Indicates the [type of live stream](#stream-type).
-This can be provided by you or inferred by the player.
-- `live`: Whether the current stream is live.
-- `liveEdge`: Whether the current stream is at the live edge (i.e., at the furthest seekable part of the media).
-- `liveTolerance`: The number of seconds that the current time can be behind duration and still be considered live.
-The default value is 15, meaning the user can be up to 15 seconds behind the live time and still be considered live.
-This value can be configured on the player.
-- `liveWindow`: The total length of the live stream starting at the first seekable time up to the current live time.
-If the stream is not seekable or the stream is non-live then this value will default to 0.
-- `canSeek`: Whether seeking is permitted for the live stream.
-This value will be false if the duration on the native media element returns infinity.
-- `duration`: The current live time - synced to the edge.
-- `seekableStart`: Contains the earliest time in seconds at which media can be seeked to.
-Generally, this is zero, but for live streams it may start at a non-zero value.
-This value can be infinity.
-- `seekableEnd`: The latest time in seconds at which media can be seeked to.
-This will default to infinity if no seekable range is found.
-- `userBehindLiveEdge`: Whether the user has intentionally seeked behind the live edge.
-The user must've seeked roughly 2 or more seconds behind during a live stream for this to be considered true.
+Live DVR (Digital Video Recording) refers to live streams that support pausing, seeking back, and overall playing the live stream at the desired pace.
+Whether DVR is supported or not helps determine whether seeking operations are permitted during live streams, and consequently how to best configure UI components such as the time slider.

+The player will try to infer whether a stream supports DVR but generally it's inaccurate.
+Prefer using the [stream type](#stream-type) property to specify whether DVR is supported or not.
+In addition, the `minLiveDVRWindow` can be used to specify the minimum seekable length in seconds before seeking operations are permitted (default value is 30 seconds):

+{% code_snippet name="min-live-dvr" /%}

+The min DVR window is used in the following check: `seekableEnd - seekableStart >= minLiveDVRWindow`.

 ## Live Edge